ROTC Scholarships and Financial Assistance

 In the face of today's growing college costs, Army ROTC offers merit-based scholarships that can help pay tuition and on-campus educational expenses.

-Juniors and seniors in ROTC, plus certain other ROTC cadets, receive monthly stipends of $250 to $400 per month during the school year and are paid to attend a special summer camp.
+Contracted ROTC cadets receive monthly stipends of $420 per month during the school year and are paid to attend a special summer camp.

 Veterans who attend college can enroll in Army ROTC and participate in the two-year program.
 Their prior military service could fulfill the requirements for the Basic Course, so they could start ROTC in the Advanced Course.

-In addition to the Veterans Administration benefits to which they are already entitled, veterans in ROTC receive the ROTC monthly stipend of $250 to $400 per month each school year and may apply for ROTC scholarships.
+In addition to the Veterans Administration benefits to which they are already entitled, veterans in ROTC receive the ROTC monthly stipend of $420 per month each school year with a ROTC scholarship.

 Soldiers who have two years of active duty may be eligible for an Army ROTC scholarship.
 These "Green-to-Gold" scholarships allow selected soldiers to be released from the Army in order to attend college and be commissioned through Army ROTC.